Skip to content

 • Context Managed: Acquire connections through Haiway scopes to ensure cleanup

-• Typed Accessors: PostgresRow exposes helpers for UUIDs, datetimes, and primitive types
+• Typed Accessors: PostgresRow (an immutable mapping) exposes helpers for UUIDs, datetimes, and primitive types

 • Protocol Driven: Backends plug in via protocols, enabling custom clients in tests